SimpleSurveyProject/SimpleSurvey-Documentation/documentation.md

 The usage of the application should be as intuitive as possible so it won't need any further documentation.
 If the user needs some help we will implement a "Help"-Button which includes a FAQ and a formular to contact the development team.

 ### 3.8 Purchased Components
-We have bought a domain for the web application and a Linux Server, where the backend runs.
+We have bought a domain for the web application and a Linux Server, where the applications run.

 ### 3.9 Interfaces